+Name and address

+Upper Rutland Gate garden

+Knightsbridge London SW7 1BN

+Grid Ref: TQ272794

+Description/purpose

+Garden enclosure and lodge bounded on the north by the roadway of Kensington Road and on other sides by the roadway of Rutland Gate.

-Name and address Description/purpose Quality of facility
+Quality of facility

-Upper Rutland Gate garden Knightsbridge London SW7 1BN Grid Ref: TQ272794 Garden enclosure and lodge bounded on the north by the roadway of Kensington Road and on other sides by the roadway of Rutland Gate.
-The garden is locked and is left unmanaged This is due to it being in private ownership, where the owner is allegedly not locally based.
+The garden is locked and is left unmanaged.
+This is due to it being in private ownership, where the owner is allegedly not locally based.

 The lack of management of the garden needs to be addressed; a passer-by was hit and killed by a falling tree in 2014.

 In that case, the jury offered the following statement "The tree was in a bad condition.
-There was wholly inadequate maintenance by the owners of Upper Rutland gardens where the tree trunk and roots were located.
+There was wholly inadequate maintenance by the owners of Upper Rutland gardens where the tree trunk and roots were located."

 Community engagement identified the need to restore the heritage railings and other features.

-Statutory designations Pla

-London Squares Preservation

 Conservation Status: Borough Importance II

-Sits within Knightsbridge Cons ervation Area.
+Sits within Knightsbridge Conservation Area.

-Statutory designations

-N/A

-Planning permissions

-N/A

-NPPF criteria

-Close to the community

-are, bounded by residential properties. locked and unavailable for public access.
-It is a lso not adequately managed.
+This is a traditional garden square, bounded by residential properties.

+Privately-owned, it is currently locked and unavailable for public access.
+It is also not adequately managed.
-Demonstrably special to t he local community?

-Road.
-They are a haven for flor heaven.
-The gardens have hist original piers and railings to Ke e gardens are two fairly narrow gardens in a long a and fauna with long grass, shrubs and trees ir orical value dating to the early C19th, and remainsington Road survive but have been replaced a large 1930s development, occupies a site be ncluding London plane, lime and tree-of- ining virtual intact to its original layout.
-The in some parts for example by fencing and
+Upper and Lower Rutland Gate gardens are two fairly narrow gardens in a long dog-legged enclave running off Kensington Road.
+They are a haven for flora and fauna with long grass, shrubs and trees including London plane, lime and tree-of-heaven.
+The gardens have historical value dating to the early C19th, and remaining virtual intact to its original layout.
+The original piers and railings to Kensington Road survive but have been replaced in some parts for example by fencing and concrete posts.

-concrete posts.
 Eresby House, a large 1930s development, occupies a site between the two gardens, and has a trim contemporary forecourt garden.

 The garden comprises a lozenge shaped lawn to the side of a circular raised bed in front of the main entrance gate, with perimeter gravel paths.
-Between the naths and the boundary of the garden are low raised beds with shrubs and trees, and there are a number of